PrathamPateljava/PrathamPateljava/README.md

 - 👋 Hi, I’m @PrathamPateljava
-- 👀 I’m interested in Web Developement
+- 👀 I’m interested in Web Developement, Game Developement, Machine Learning
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Unity and Machine Learning
-- 💞️ I’m looking to collaborate on Any Webapp
+- 💞️ I’m looking to collaborate on Any ML/AI project
 - 📫 How to reach me: prathamp203@gmail.com

 <!---